skuldug12/networktools/README.md

 [airmon-ng] (aircrack-ng package) for monitor mode

 # to do
-Separate functions from networkgrave program into separate programs to create modules that will be used for local imports (will help with portability, future projects and readability, debugging etc.).
+~Separate functions from networkgrave program into separate programs to create modules that will be used for local imports (will help with portability, future projects and readability, debugging etc.).~ -- DONE

 Fix the text coloring, layout maybe as well